w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ```

 - Upload the metadata file to Pinata and get the updated CID.
-- You can add the CID when minting your NFT on the Polkadot-JS UI.
+- You can add the CID after minting your NFT on the Polkadot-JS UI.
 Go to Developer > Extrinsics and
   select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single NFTs)
   extrinsic.
 Under the `data: Bytes` field you can enter the CID or upload the metadata file.